tupyy/podtato-head/delivery/ArgoRollout/README.md

 # Delivering the example with a canary release using ArgoCD

+_NOTE : you have to be into `delivery/ArgoRollout` folder to run the commands below._

 ## Install Argo Rollout

 You can install [Argo Rollouts](https://argoproj.github.io/argo-rollouts/concepts/#concepts) to your cluster by following the [documentation](https://argoproj.github.io/argo-rollouts/installation/#installation).